-Make easy Keto Cheese Crackers with only 5 ingredients!
+Make these easy Keto Cheese Crackers with only 5 ingredients!
 Crispy, salty, and deliciously cheesy, they taste like your favorite snack crackers but with a fraction of the carbs.

 My kids swear that these Keto Cheese Crackers taste just like Cheez-Its.
 I wish I could confirm this myself, but it’s been about a billion years since I had anything resembling a Cheez-It.